shogun-toolbox/shogun/doc/readme/INSTALL.md

 ### Debian <a name="debian"></a>
 Latest packages for Debian jessie are available in our own repository at [http://apt.shogun.ml](http://apt.shogun.ml).
-We provide both the stable and nightly packages, currenlty only for amd64 architecture.
+We provide both the stable and nightly packages, currently only for amd64 architecture.
 In order to add the stable packages to your system, simply run the following commands

     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 3DD2174ACAB30365